Our award categories for Golden Stars 2026 are:

 You will score more highly if you can evidence how this person has:

-- Led their team to excellent performance or improved their team/dept service significantly
+- Led their team to excellent performance or improved their team/department service significantly

 - Developed a team of engaged, involved staff who enjoy coming to work